-The Totem Lake Connector is one of a half-dozen public infrastructure projects that prepares Kirkland's only urban center for the way community members will live, work and play in the future.
+The Totem Lake Connector will help prepare Kirkland's only urban center for the way its community will live, work and play in the future.

-When complete in 2019, the Village at Totem Lake will add more than 800 homes and nearly 400,000 square feet of retail space—enough for 2,000 employees—to Kirkland’s only urban center.
-These retail outlets alone are expected to generate an additional 24,000 trips every day—most of them by automobile, which will apply even more pressure to Totem Lake’s traffic grid.
+When complete in 2021, the Village at Totem Lake will add more than 800 homes and nearly 400,000 square feet of retail space—enough for 2,000 employees—to Kirkland’s only urban center.
+The City's transportation planners expect these retail outlets, alone, to generate an additional 24,000 trips every day—most of them by automobile, which will apply even more pressure to Totem Lake’s traffic grid.

 To prepare for this growth, the City of Kirkland is providing a series of transportation solutions that will give people more options over how they navigate the urban center.

-As it is now, the intersection creates a premature dead-end to the Cross Kirkland Corridor on the south side of the intersection severing it from the mall and an orphaned quarter-mile section of trail on its north side.
+As it is now, the intersection creates a premature dead-end to the Cross Kirkland Corridor on the south side of the intersection, severing it from the The Village at Totem Lake and an orphaning a quarter-mile section of trail on its north side.

-But the bridge will connect these two ends, linking Kirkland to the mall and in the process, make possible an alternative transportation corridor that will extend from Renton to Woodinville.
+The bridge will connect these two ends, linking Kirkland to the mall and in the process, making possible an alternative transportation corridor that will eventually extend from Renton to Woodinville.

 This is the Totem Lake transportation strategy residents have reaffirmed they want in multiple City planning documents.
 That includes the 2035 Comprehensive Plan update, the Transportation Master Plan, the Cross Kirkland Corridor Master Plan and Totem Lake Park Master Plan.
 The Totem Lake Connector is also the largest infrastructure investment proposed in the City’s interactive “Suggest a Project.”
 That internet-based system has accumulated more than 500 transportation-related suggestions.
 Eighty percent of those suggestions ask for projects that would protect residents from cars, such as sidewalks, crosswalks, bike lanes and traffic calming devices.